huzaifanizam/practice-JSON/README.md

-# Getting Started with BMI Calculater App
+# practice App

-<a href="https://huzaifanizam.github.io/BMI-CalculaterwithInputandOutput/" target="blank">BMI Calculater App</a>
+<a href="https://huzaifanizam.github.io/BMI-CalculaterwithInputandOutput/" target="blank">Practice</a>

 - 📫 How to reach me **nizamhuzaifa@gmail.com**